 So what do you do?
 Find a specialty publisher that is interested in urban fiction.
 Here’s a list of nineteen top urban fiction publishers to help get the ball rolling.

-When it comes to quality, indie publishing, it doesn’t get much better than Akashic books.
+When it comes to quality, indie publishing, it doesn’t get much better than Akashic Books.
 Keep in mind that this is a publisher that will be interested in Urban fiction with more of a literary twist and publishes street-lit under its imprint, the Armory.
-However, the imprint is known for publishing fantastic works like Cake.
+However, the imprint is known for publishing fantastic works like Cake, by D.

 With a name like Street Knowledge Publishing, you can believe that this publishing house specializes in nothing but quality street literature.
 In fact, it’s home to the most popular street fiction writers today, like Al-Sadiq Banks and Eric B—author of the Eric-b-crime novels.
 Located in New Castle, this publisher was started by Joseph Jones in 2003, shortly after he was released from prison.
 He then began using his knowledge of the street to better the literary market.